harlan-zw/vue-cli-plugin-import-components/README.md

 - :mage: Automatically import components as you need them
 - :wrench: Easily customisable to your project
 - :fire: Hot Module Reloading Supported
-- :triangular_ruler: Written for stability with typescript and unit tests
+- :triangular_ruler: Written in Typescript

 ## Setup